Summary: 3009 words

 And so the squat edifice of wood and brick would become known as the Sisters’ Building by the children unlucky enough to go there, but lucky enough to survive their time within.

-Christina, not her real name but the name the priest decided he could pronounce, had only ever seen the building from the back of her family’s wagon as they past by, and had never spoken of it.
+Christina, not her real name but the name the priest decided he could pronounce, found it humors to claim that the building had been named after her, seeing as she was nicknamed “Sister” by her community, that is until she got there.
+She had only ever seen the building from the back of her family’s wagon as they passed by and had never spoken of it aloud before.
 The dark fearful whispers everyone saved for the structure had ensured she was much too frightened to allow her mouth to contain the words.

-Some topics were never uttered except by the very strong and extremely brave.
+Some topics were never uttered except by the very strong and extremely brave, or more likely foolish.
 Topics like Christina’s real name or talk of the late night jump dances; somethings you just didn’t say out loud.
-Not if the eyes of the priest and sisters were to pass you by.
+Not if you wanted the eyes of the priest and sisters to pass you by.
 Avoidance was often the best method of dealing with that which could harm you.

 The soldiers smelled of grease and liquor, and their uniforms looked to have never been washed.
 Christina wondered how their mothers allowed them to leave the house like that.
 Her own mother would be mortified if Christina’s father ever represented the family so, and the entire clan took great pains to remain clean despite not always being able to harvest the proper cleansing roots and herbs due to such things being forbidden by the priest.

 Christina’s mother had dressed her in her most beautiful ribbon dress and braided her hair.
-Christina may need to face this terrible fate, but she would do it in her best finary.
+Christina may need to face this terrible fate, but she would do it representing the family with pride.

 The soldiers’ wagon was open air, and the children were freezing as they rode from house to house collecting those that had been chosen.
 The sounds of their quiet banter filled the air, and several children cried silently missing their families.

 Christina was lucky her uncle spoke some English because of trade partnerships he had, and he had taught her what little he knew.
 Several of the other children had never been taught the foreign tongue that would be part of their curriculum.
-Christina knew that neither the priest nor the nuns spoke the People’s language.
+Christina knew that neither the priest nor the nuns would sully their mouths with the People’s language.

-Her thoughts slipped from her mind as the wagon’s jerky momentum slowed and stopped.
+Christina’s thoughts slipped from her mind as the wagon’s jerky momentum slowed and stopped.
 Even the soldiers grew quiet.
-They had arrived.

 Apple tree branches reached out towards her, grasping at Christina with their autumn bared arms like skeletal remains grasping for life.
 But Christina ignored the twisting wood as her mind took in the massive building behind the branches and the women dressed in black standing beneath them.